landrok/activitypub/docs/server/example-fetch-peertube-outbox-activities.md

 Fetch Peertube Outbox activities
 ================================

-You may use a server instance without fully-configured.
+For some usages, ou may use an instance without having to configure many items.

 For instance, if you want to fetch some public activities, you don't need to have a fully-configured server instance.
-Indeed, you don't need any configuration.
+Indeed, you don't need any configuration at all.

 Fetch an Outbox